-- Take a proactive approach to public nuisance with a risk-based approach. - Be mindful of the location of the premises, hours of operation and activities. - Comply with all conditions of the premises licence. - Ensure appropriate control measures are in place and staff training is up to date and relevant. - Consider public nuisance when establishing the design and layout of the premises. - Adequate supervision of any outdoor area, smoking area and patrons entering/exiting the premises. - Sharing of best practice via trade groups. - Participation in communication to resolve any issues that may arise. - Co-operation with Police Scotland and Licensing Standards Officers including access to all relevant policies and procedures such as dispersal policies and incident management.
+- Take a proactive approach to public nuisance with a risk-based approach. - Be mindful of the location of the premises, hours of operation and activities. - Comply with all conditions of the premises licence. - Ensure appropriate control measures are in place and staff training is up to date and relevant. - Consider public nuisance when establishing the design and layout of the premises. - Adequate supervision of any outdoor area, smoking area and patrons entering/exiting the premises. - Evidence of a relevant dispersal policy where appropriate. - Sharing of best practice via trade groups. - Participation in communication to resolve any issues that may arise. - Co-operation with Police Scotland and Licensing Standards Officers including access to all relevant policies and procedures such as dispersal policies and incident management.